 - International Travel requires a valid passport.
 Information on obtaining a passport is avaiable on the U.S. Department of State web site.

-Note that all university-related travel is subject to the Travel Warning Cancellation Policy.
+- Note that all university-related travel is subject to the Cancellation Policy and Risk Assessment Process.